Wine: A Complete History Guide

-Furthermore, new wine technologies changed the wine business to the extent that Europe no longer leads global wine production.
+Furthermore, new wine technologies changed the wine business to the extent that Europe no longer led global wine production.
 With 2.4 billion liters of wine produced in 2004, the United States ranked fourth globally, trailing only Italy, France, and Spain.

 Wine has been around for roughly ten thousand years.
 According to the Bible, Noah planted vines and later created wine after the flood.
 He became drunk because of his excessive consumption of fermented grape juice.
 With alcohol, Jacob dulled Isaac’s alertness, and King Solomon ranked wine as the second greatest pleasure for humans, behind the kiss of lovers in the Song of Songs.

-Australia: A case for origin branding
+Australia: A Case for Origin Branding

 In Australia’s Barossa Valley, wine, food, and the region’s German heritage contribute to the region’s growing popularity as a tourist destination.
-There, wine plays a critical role in the region’s tourism strategy.
+Wine plays a critical role in the region’s tourism strategy.
 Despite having wine regions with grapes planted as early as the 1840s, Australia’s wine history is, in many ways, relatively new.

-As in many other “new world” wine areas, the pioneering efforts of immigrant groups such as French, Germans, and Italians made a significant contribution to Australia’s wine industry in the early twentieth century.
+As in many other “new world” wine regions, the pioneering efforts of immigrant groups such as French, Germans, and Italians made a significant contribution to Australia’s wine industry in the early twentieth century.
 For example, by 1956, fortified wines such as port, sherry, and dessert wines accounted for more than 80% of Australian wine sales.

 However, national consumption of red wines grew considerably from 1965 to the mid-1970s, while white wine consumption climbed dramatically from the mid-1970s to the mid-1980s, with rapid growth in both production and consumption of both types.
-The creation and development of Australia’s wine industry have also resulted in the formation of a new kind of wine producer, breaking away from the traditional family-run rural job.
+The creation and development of Australia’s wine industry has also resulted in the formation of a new kind of wine producer, breaking away from the traditional family-run rural job.

 During the 20th century, the number of wine organizations increased.
-Cooperative cellars made minor wine producers invest more and extend their business.
+Cooperative cellars made minor wine producers able to invest more and extend their businesses.
 The first organization of its kind was made in Maraussan in 1901, marking a change in the history of wine and its transition into the ‘new world of wine.’
 Countries like Argentina, California, and Australia introduced new international brands of wine around this time.

-Wine as an offering
+Wine as an Offering

-Conceptions of wine and their significance
+Conceptions of Wine and Their Significance

-Wine had no legendary connotations in ancient China.
+Wine had no legendary connotations in Ancient China.
 Nonetheless, it was a distinguished drink.
 In China, a tale of the spring of li-wine existed, like the Greek Dionysian tradition of the spring of wine.
 The arrival of a spring of li-wine was an omen of the approach of an auspicious period, according to the early Han book of natural philosophy Huai nan Tzu.